How a wig changed my life

 A wig changed my life and gave me confidence back

-As more young men suffering from hair loss travel abroad for transplants, some have a different solution.
+Most young men suffering hair loss choose to have transplants, some like George have a different solution.

-George Windsor, 23, from Cannock, started to lose his hair after the death of his mother.

 -